 Since its inception in 1957, our internship training program has been an important way for Morrison to contribute to our community’s ongoing scholarship, youth and family services, professional identity and cultural competency efforts.

-We offer psychology predoctoral, masters and bachelor internships.
+We offer psychology doctoral, masters and bachelor internships.

 Internship opportunities are based on program need and the ability to provide staff oversight.
 Master’s level intern candidate requirements: